 Top 10 Core Exercises (For Thicker Abdominals)

-However, having minimal strength for good balance/posture is different to having optimal strength for bodybuilding.
+However, having minimal strength for good balance and posture is different from having optimal strength for bodybuilding.

-Due to the abdominals constantly working throughout the day, this places an even greater need to prioritize abdominal training with intense and frequent workouts; via the concept of overload (1).
+Due to the abdominals constantly working throughout the day, there is an even greater need to prioritize abdominal training with intense and frequent workouts, via the concept of overload (1).

-Below are 10 abdominal exercises we recommend for shocking your core, so that even if Dennis Chan dropped a coconut on your abs from a distant tree top, you’ll remain at least semi-conscious.
+Below are 10 abdominal exercises we recommend for shocking your core, so that even if Dennis Chan drops a coconut on your abs from a distant treetop, you’ll remain at least semi-conscious.

 Contents